 Consideration of Print Use Cases

 Each of the Cloud Printing use cases in this section require establishing a connection to a Cloud-based entity (typically involving authentication and authorization of the prospective Job Originator ), although it is possible that this connection may not have been made specifically for printing.
-A printing process is initiated by selecting a Print Device (section 2.2) on the basis of the Device status, capabilities and status information.
-Each use case generally ends with the Job Originator or someone delegated by the Job Originator collecting the printout from the Device.

-In many use cases, the interaction between the Job Originator and the Cloud (front end) can be considered independently from the interaction between the Cloud and the Device (back end).
-In such use cases, front end interactions can mate with different back end interactions.
-To simplify use case consideration, use cases are identified as “Front End’, “Back End”, both (if the example encompasses independent front and back end relationships) or, if the use case is such that front and back ends must be considered together, as “End-to-End” relationships.
+The printing process follows the network printing process, and the use cases for network printing apply.

 Further, although identified use cases assume a problem-free sequence in implementation, problems do arise and the requirements must address them.
 Rather than complicate each use case discussion with consideration of the various problems, a separate section identifies “exceptions”, essentially problems that may occur in addressing different use cases.